mridul037/mridul037/README.md

 **Quote of the hour:**

-I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
+The best way to predict the future is to invent it.

-~ Poul Anderson
+~ Alan Kay
 <pre>

 </pre>